-Both "Load Program Data" and "Random Load Program Data" instructions share the same command sequence.
-The difference is that "Load Program Data" instruction will reset the unused the data bytes in the Data Buffer to FFh value, while "Random Load Program Data" instruction will only update the data bytes that are specified by the command input sequence, the rest of the Data Buffer will remain unchanged.
+The "Load Program Data" instruction has to be issued prior to "Random Load Program Data" instruction for random page program.
+The difference is that "Load Program Data" instruction will reset the unused the data bytes in the Data Buffer to FFh value, while "Random Load Program Data" instruction adding will only update the data bytes that are specified by the command input sequence, the rest of the Data Buffer will remain unchanged.